 Loches, 42km southeast of Tours, is the obvious place to head for in the Indre valley.
 Its walled citadelle is by far the most impressive of the Loire valley fortresses, with its unbreached ramparts and the Renaissance houses below still partly enclosed by the outer wall of the medieval town.

 The northern end of the citadelle is taken up by the Logis Royal, or Royal Lodgings, of Charles VII and his three successors.
-It has two distinct halves; the older section was built in the late fourteenth century as a kind of pleasure palace for the Dauphin Charles and Agnès Sorel.
-A copy of Charles’s portrait by Fouquet can be seen in the antechamber to the Grande Salle, where in June 1429 the Dauphin met Joan of Arc, who came here victorious from Orléans to give the defeatist Dauphin another pep talk about coronations.
+It has two distinct halves; the older section was built in the late fourteenth century as a pleasure palace for the Dauphin Charles and Agnès Sorel.
+A copy of Charles’s portrait by Fouquet can be seen in the antechamber to the Grande Salle, where in June 1429 he met Joan of Arc, who came here victorious from Orléans to give the defeatist Dauphin another pep talk about coronations.